- Trandruk Monastery

 Yarlung Valley is the vast land in the Southern part of Tibet at a lower than most of the Plateau’s altitude and with milder climate.
 It is often called the cradle of the Tibetan civilization.
 First Tibetans appeared there, and first kings unified different tribes to form the country.
 The oldest building in Tibet – Yumbulakhang is still standing in the valley as a reminder of these legendary times.

 Tsedang is a very important town for Tibetan history.
-According to the legends, Tibetans were first born on the Gangpo Ri mountain.
-It is located in the Yarlung valley, and it is usually the first stop on the way to explore the valley.
+According to the legends, Tibetans were first born on the Gangpo Ri mountain near the town.
+Tsedang is located in the Yarlung valley, and it is usually the first stop on the way to explore the valley.

 The city has a small Tibetan quarter with a few hotels and tea houses.
-The main attractions are the Tsetang monastery and the Yumbulakhang.
+The main attractions are the Tradruk monastery and the Yumbulakhang.

 Yumbulakhang is the oldest fortress in Tibet.
 The first kings used it to execute control over the central Tibet.